-Representing approximately one-fifth of the world's remaining closed canopy tropical forest, the Congo Basin forest is of local, regional, and global environmental significance.
+Representing approximately one-fifth of the world's remaining closed canopy tropical forest, Central Africa’s forests are of local, regional, and global economic and environmental significance.
 The forest serves as critical habitat for biodiversity (home to three of the world's four species of great apes) and provides vital regional and global ecological services.
 The forest also represents a rich resource in terms of food, shelter, and livelihoods for the over 80 million inhabitants of the region.
-The sustainable management of these resources is critical to the economic development of the region.